deepakpracheta/Health-Insurance-Cross-Sell-Prediction/README.md

-# Capstone project Supervised Machine Learning Classification on HEALTH INSURANCE CROSS SELL PREDICTION
+# HEALTH INSURANCE CROSS SELL PREDICTION

 Our client is an Insurance company that has provided Health Insurance to its customers now they need your help in building a model to predict whether the policyholders (customers) from past year will also be interested in Vehicle Insurance provided by the company.

 An insurance policy is an arrangement by which a company undertakes to provide a guarantee of compensation for specified loss, damage, illness, or death in return for the payment of a specified premium.
 A premium is a sum of money that the customer needs to pay regularly to an insurance company for this guarantee.